A note on discrete Borg-type theorems: Spectral Approximation Problems

 \subsection{Ten Martini Problem}

 The well-known Ten Martini conjecture asserted by Barry Simon states the following; If we consider the almost periodic Mathieu potential say, $v_j=cos(2\pi j \alpha)$, where $\alpha$ is an irrational number, then the spectrum of the associated discrete Schr$\ddot{\text{\textnormal{o}}}$dinger operator is a Cantor-like set.
 This conjecture was settled and many modified proofs are also available in the literature (see \cite{Avila} and references there in for more details).
-One possible approach to this problem was mentioned in \cite{kvbafa} using the approximation by sequence of periodic Schr$\ddot{\text{\textnormal{o}}}$dinger operators.
-We report some progress to this approach below as an application of Theorem \ref{tenmartini}.
+Most of the proofs involve deep number theoretic techniques as far as we know.
+One possible operator theoretic approach to this problem was mentioned in \cite{kvbafa} using the approximation by sequence of periodic Schr$\ddot{\text{\textnormal{o}}}$dinger operators.
+We explain this below.

 Consider a sequence of rational numbers $\alpha_n$ converges to $\alpha$.
-The operators $A_n$ with potential $v_j^n=cos(2\pi j \alpha_n)$ converge to the almost Mathieu operator $A$.
-Even though $A$ is not periodic, each $A_n$ is periodic and have spectral gaps for each $n$.
-If the size of spectral gaps of $A_n$ decreases and the number of gaps increases as $n$ increases, then we have large number of smaller spectral gaps for large $n$.
-The spectrum of $A_n$ is obtained after removing these spectral gaps from the interval.
+The operators $A_n$ with potential $v_j^n=cos(2\pi j \alpha_n)$ will converge to the almost Mathieu operator $A$.
+Even though $A$ is not periodic, each $A_n$ is periodic and will have spectral gaps for each $n$.
+If the size of spectral gaps of $A_n$ decreases and number of gaps increases as $n$ increases, then we have large number of smaller spectral gaps for large $n$.
+The spectrum of $A_n$ will be obtained after removing these spectral gaps from the interval.
 As in the construction of Cantor set, after each stage we are removing more number of open intervals.
 Proceeding in this way, we expect a much simpler proof for Ten Martini conjecture.

 The approximation by sequence of periodic Schr$\ddot{\text{\textnormal{o}}}$dinger operator is a crucial step in this approach.
-How to choose an appropriate sequence is a challenging issue and if we apply Theorem \ref{tenmartini} to almost Mathieu operator, since the $\e-$pseudospectrum is connected for every $\e>0,$ we arrive at the contradiction that the Mathieu potential is constant.
-Hence the hypothesis of Theorem \ref{tenmartini} does not hold for almost Mathieu operator and therefore periods of the operator sequence that converges to the almost Mathieu operator is not bounded.
-However, we can choose the approximating sequence $A_n$ with periodic potentials $v_k^n$ in such a way that the sequence of periods $p_n=\frac{a_n}{b_n}$ with $b_n$ non decreasing.
+How to choose an appropriate sequence is a challenging issue.
+We can choose the approximating sequence $A_n$ with periodic potentials $v_k^n$ in such a way that the sequence of periods $p_n$ non decreasing.
 This can be proved without much difficulty.
-This is the first step in solving Ten Martini problem in the above mentioned way.
 We end this section by proving this.

 \begin{theorem} Let $A$ be the discrete Schr$\ddot{o}$dinger operator with almost Mathieu potential $cos(2\pi j\alpha); \alpha$ irrational.
 Then there exists a sequence $A_n$ of discrete Schr$\ddot{o}$dinger operators with periodic potential $v_j^n$ such that $\left\|A_n-A\right\|\rightarrow 0$ as $n\rightarrow \infty$ and the sequence $p_n$ of periods of $v_j^n$ is non decreasing. \end{theorem} \begin{proof} Consider a sequence $\alpha_n$ of rationals converges to $\alpha$ and let $A_n$ be the discrete Schr$\ddot{\text{\textnormal{o}}}$dinger operator with potential $v_j^n=cos(2\pi j\alpha_n).$ Then it is easy to verify that $\left\|A_n-A\right\|\rightarrow 0$ as $n\rightarrow \infty.$ We will show that the sequence $\alpha_n$ can be chosen in such a way that sequence $p_n$ of periods of $v_j^n$ is non decreasing.